A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 - Level 4: conclusion of Thistletop (Part 4)
 - Level 5: party should be close to (or just at) level 5 at the end of the book (within 200 XP).

-Using Fast Track Advancement, as per the original AP, the target for this book is therefore around 3,200 level adjusted XP.
+Using Fast Track Advancement, as per the original AP, the target for this book is therefore 3,000+ level adjusted XP.
+There is around 10% more than this available in the book, to allow for optional encounters.

 ## Section XP rewards